 - Linking to your website from their content website

-Whenever a user plugs in the discount code or clicks on the link, you pay your affiliate partner for the website traffic/sale.
-The most popular affiliate network is Amazon Associates, but there are also affiliate marketing programs with eBay, Shopify, and other e-commerce sites.
+Whenever a user plugs in the discount code or clicks on the link, you pay your affiliate partner for the site traffic/sale.
+The most popular affiliate network is Amazon Associates, but there are also affiliate marketing programs with eBay, Shopify, and other e-commerce site.
 You can also skip the middleman and establish your own affiliate program.

 It’s a win-win in most cases.
-You outsource some of your marketing, reach a new target audience in niche communities, dictate your cost-per-click/sale, and only pay for actual conversions.
+You outsource some to a marketing team, reach a new target audience or consumers in niche communities, dictate your cost-per-click/sale, and only pay for actual conversions.
 In return, your partners get to earn a passive income with no upfront cost and very little stress.

 There are a couple of drawbacks and challenges, however.
 If you choose to do affiliate marketing through an established affiliate network like Amazon Associates, you are competing with literally thousands of other businesses.
 You are also bound to the rates set by Amazon, and you must learn how to work with their system to achieve any kind of success.
 (You can learn more about how to effectively promote your affiliate products through The Affiliate Lab.)